 - Sakaki of Azumanga Daioh fits this, given her love of everything cute.

 - Despite being a serious Dark Action Girl who nearly kills the protagonists, Lorelei of the Pokemon Special manga has a room full of cute Pokémon plushies.

 - Nodoka from Saki keeps a stuffed penguin around as a Security Blanket.

 - Kaede Sakura from Kämpfer fits this trope, even if the stuffed animals she collects appear to have committed suicide.
 Her dedication to the brand goes well beyond just the stuffed animals, as she also has pajamas and other assorted goodies that bear the disturbing creatures.

 - As one of many break-the-ice gestures, Vita of Magical Girl Lyrical Nanoha received a bunny plushie from her master Hayate that she treasures quite a bit and whose likeness is emblazoned on her Nice Hat.
-Vivio, meanwhile, is rarely seen without a bunny plushie (save for her stint as a Distressed Damsel), especially now that one of them serves as her Transformation Trinket.
+Vivio, meanwhile, is rarely seen without a bunny plushie (save for her stint as a Damsel in Distress), especially now that one of them serves as her Transformation Trinket.